moonlight-mod/moonlight-mod.github.io/src/content/docs/dev/setup.md

 - Clone the repository: `git clone https://github.com/moonlight-mod/moonlight.git`
 - Install dependencies: `pnpm install`.
 - Build the project: `pnpm run build`.
   - For working on moonlight, a watch mode is available with `pnpm run dev`.
+Remember that you must [restart the command in some scenarios](/ext-dev/pitfalls#restarting-dev-mode-is-required-in-some-scenarios).

 For more information on project structure, [see the dedicated page](/dev/project-structure).